 Health Care Systems: Project Management

 This course addresses the phenomenal impact information system (IS) projects have had on health care delivery.
 Students learn how IS health care projects affect organizations, doctors, patients, and chronic-illness treatments, as well as individuals interested in managing their own health care.
 Concepts and tools for IS health care project management, process reengineering and work redesign are introduced.
 The purpose of this course is to expose students to IS project management activities in health care settings.
 Topics covered include recent IS health care project trends, budgeting, scheduling, resource management, scope, risk analysis, and deployment controls.
 The genesis of health care project management is covered using specific cases and examples.
-(Cross-listed with IS/HIMT; may only earn credit in one department.)
 Prerequisite: admission to business or health information management systems minor.
+(Cross-listed with HIMT/IS; may only earn credit in one department.)
 Offered Spring.